Only from the weight of evidence provided by comparative study of many information sources,

 i) appropriation of common land and resources for private gain (which began centuries ago) ii) the interest based banking and monetary system (formalised with the establishment of the Bank of England in 1694)

 Critical Thinking is laying the educational foundations to broaden the desire for change beyond the Occupy movement and around the world.
-Without that desire, the Occupy movement will have little influence in shaping the future; inertia and vested interests will preserve the status quo as our civilisation drifts towards the twin threats of World War III and economic collapse.
+Without that desire, the Occupy and other activist movements will have little influence in shaping the future; inertia and vested interests will preserve the status quo as our civilisation drifts towards the twin threats of World War III and economic collapse.

 The media proffer a distorted view of reality which needs to be overcome by communicating on multiple levels: